lazy-seal/ChizzkVodChatAnalysis/README.md

 # TODO:
 - use pandas instead of csv to handle csv files
+- centeralize api urls to InfoDataObjects.py (or should I?)

 ## TODO Ideas for Data anyalysis
 ### Doesn't need Pre-Processing